Collection of FOSM

 Maledon was born in Germany on June 10, 1830 and with his parents migrated to the German Catholic community in Detroit, Michigan.
 When George reached adulthood, he headed west, eventually working as a officer on the Fort Smith police force.
 During the Civil War, he enlisted in the 1st Battalion, Arkansas Light Artillery.
 According to his military records, Maledon was five feet, eight inches tall, and had dark eyes, auburn hair and a fair complexion.

 Immediately after the war, Maledon returned to law enforcement as a deputy sheriff in Fort Smith and then worked as a guard, special deputy and executioner for the federal court.
 It is said that Maledon worked for the court for a period of twenty-two years, and during that time, executed over sixty criminals and shot two to death in escape attempts.
-If those numbers are accurate, he executed several times as many men as any officer in America and more than any know legal executioner of modern times with the exception of a French man who reportedly decapitated 437 persons.
+If those numbers are accurate, he executed several times as many men as any officer in the United States.
+There were executioners throughout Europe in the 20th century with more than 400 executions each.

 Just before he left Fort Smith, Maledon was asked if his conscience ever bothered him about the hangings or if he feared the spirits of the departed.
 He replied, "No, I have never hanged a man who came back to have the job done over."